Peyto Lake

 Peyto Lake (/ˈpiːtoʊ/ PEE-toh) is a glacier-fed lake in Banff National Park in the Canadian Rockies.
-The lake is near the Icefields Parkway.
+The lake is near the Icefields Parkway in Alberta, Canada.
 It was named for Bill Peyto, an early trail guide and trapper in the Banff area.

 The lake is formed in a valley of the Waputik Range, between Caldron Peak, Peyto Peak and Mount Jimmy Simpson, at an elevation of 1860 m.

 During the summer, significant amounts of glacial rock flour flow into the lake from a nearby glacier, and these suspended rock particles are what give the lake a bright, turquoise colour.
 Because of its bright colour, photos of the lake often appear in illustrated books, and the area around the lake is a popular sightseeing spot.
 In 2021, Parks Canada completed improvements to the lake viewpoint, trails, and parking areas.
 The lake is best seen from Bow Summit, the highest point on the Icefields Parkway.

 The lake is fed by Peyto Creek, which drains water from Caldron Lake and Peyto Glacier (part of the Wapta Icefield).
 Peyto Lake is the origin of the Mistaya River, which heads northwest from the lake's outflow.